aiidateam/aiida-test-cache/docs/source/user_guide/archive_cache.rst

             calcjob_attributes: [...] #List of attributes of CalcjobNodes to ignore in the aiida hash
             node_attributes: #mapping of entry points to list of attributes to ignore in hashing of nodes with those entry points
                 diff: [..]

+An example, where it might be necessary to modify the options in the ``ignore`` namespace, is testing workchains across multiple AiiDA core versions.
+When using a AiiDA archive created in version ``1.6`` and testing the workchain with this archive in version ``2.X`` calcjob nodes contain new metadata attributes (in this case ``environment_variables_double_quotes``).
+Therefore, in order to still reuse the ``1.6`` archive the added attributes have to be ignored when computing the hash of this calcjob.

 .. note::
     The file location of the archives used for these regression tests can be specified as the first argument to the